-Abu Dhabi is the second largest city of the UAE.
-Tourists can travel around the city exploring the intriguing archaeological and historic sites, as well as the interesting museums, beautiful parks, glamorous shopping venues and adventurous water sports.
+Abu Dhabi is the second-largest city in the UAE.
+Tourists can travel around the city exploring the intriguing archaeological and historical sites, as well as the interesting museums, beautiful parks, glamorous shopping venues and adventurous water sports.
 This city is a perfect combination of tradition and modernity that welcomes everyone with respect and warm hospitality.
 Abu Dhabi means the place full of gazelles, a cosmopolitan city which offers extreme nightlife, a wide range of restaurants, cultural and musical events for all ages.

-Abu Dhabi is considered a very safe city and crime rate is very low.
-Even though crime rate is near to zero, city police still maintain tight control over security and safety issues.
-Therefore, it has become one of the lowest crime rate cities in the world.
-It is always safe to explore the city at any time but it is always good to take a few precautions for general safety.
+Abu Dhabi is considered a very safe city and the crime rate is very low.
+Even though the crime rate is near zero, city police still maintain tight control over security and safety issues.
+Therefore, it has become one of the lowest crime rates in cities in the world.
+It is always safe to explore the city at any time, but it is always good to take a few precautions for general safety.
 In this city, there are no major tourist traps or places where the crime rate is a little high.
-It is safe to travel at night and there is no need to be overly concerned about security whilst travelling in public transportation.
-Still it is advisable to take standard precautions as we would take usually whilst travelling outdoors.
+It is safe to travel at night, and there is no need to be overly concerned about security whilst travelling in public transportation.
+Still, it is advisable to take standard precautions as we would usually take whilst travelling outdoors.

 When to Travel

 zone, which normally experiences hot and warm temperatures all around the year.
 Bright and clear sunlight throughout the year is famous for sand, seawater surfing.
 The summer season is quite hot with extremely high temperatures, so it is advisable to stay indoors, especially during the mid-day.
 A wide range of indoor activities and fully air-conditioned facilities are available in hotels so that tourist can relax and enjoy their vacations.
 The best time to travel is from the month of November to February as temperatures are not so high and many festivals